Zir-Rell/ethical-hacking-labs/README.md

 This repository includes:
 - Summaries of tools used and lab objectives
 - Selected lab documentation and Markdown-based writeups
-- Screenshots and detailed reports available on request (if not published here)
+- Screenshots and detailed reports available on request

 ---